-What’s the best camera phone?
-We reveal all
+What’s the best camera phone? iOS or Android, here are all the finest

-“How good is the camera?” is likely to be one of the most important questions you’ll ask yourself before you take the plunge and buy a new smartphone.
+“How good is the camera?” is likely to be one of the most important questions you’ll ask yourself before you take the plunge and buying a new smartphone.
 And with good reason; you don’t want to be stuck with a duff snapper for 24 months.
+Here’s our list of the top 10 – you can read our full verdict below:

 How we test smartphone cameras